kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## The Process

-Gather quality examples (input → ideal output).
+Gather quality examples (input → ideal output)
-Clean and label them carefully.
+Clean and label them carefully
-Train the model on that data.
+Train the model on that data
-Evaluate, test, and deploy.
+Evaluate, test, and deploy
 This used to take days and GPUs

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.